Redderpears/phnx_io_ros/README.md

   `/dev/ttyACM*` or the serial devices id as found in `/dev/serial/by-id`.
   By default, phnx_io_ros will use `/dev/serial/by-id/usb-Teensyduino_USB_Serial*` which should point to a Teensy serial monitor if plugged in.
+This can be by USB, or UART.
 - `baud_rate`: Baud rate to use when connecting to a Teensy.
-- `max_throttle_speed`: Value that we consider to be full throttle.
-It Should be consistent with controller.
-- `max_braking_speed`: Value that we consider to be full brake.
-It Should be consistent with controller.

 ### gz_io_ros